taraokelly/Theory-Of-Computation/CA/README.md

 ### Q.06

-The following solution is a BETTER solution but assumes that the lists are of the same length.
+The following solution is a BETTER solution than the next but assumes that the lists are of the same length.
 However, the question doesn't specify that they are.

 **_First attempt_**: